- All insulated conductors of the types generally used in the creation of an electromagnetic field

 International Electrotechnical Commission (IEC):

 The Magnet Wire Section strongly supports US industry involvement in IEC

 activity.
 IEC Technical Committee No. 55, Winding wires

 , is responsible for publication and maintenance of all IEC winding wire specifications and test methods.

 TC 55 Working Group 1, Specification sheets, is responsible for developing and maintaining specifications and test procedures for winding wires.
-It last met on October 3, 2014 in Orlando and will meet next on September 26, 2015 in Milan.
+It last met on October 7, 2016 in Frankfurt and will meet in fall, 2017 in Madrid.

 TC 55 Working Group 2, Winding wire spools, is responsible for developing and maintaining specifications for winding wire delivery spool dimensions and test methods.

 Currently, the United States National Committee (USNC) to the IEC holds the Secretariat for TC 55.
 The Magnet Wire Section funds NEMA staff to fulfill the day-to-day Secretarial responsibilities.
 The Section also funds US Delegate representation at IEC TC 55 meetings, and US Expert attendance at WG1 meetings.

 NEMA also holds the USNC Technical Advisory Group (TAG) Secretariat to TC 55.
 This TAG serves as the mechanism for establishing US positions on TC 55 standards actions.

 Liaisons with outside organizations